one9seven9/oleo/README.md

 # oleo

 Still working on a good description.
-Going to use Svelte for it though.
+Going to use Svelte and TailwindCSS for it though.
 Will update this later. :)